Growing Plastic Grass, 2018-19

 Yard Upkeep, 2005

-Unscented Little Tree air fresheners, poker chips, artificial grass, clay, wood, metal, and paint.
+Solo exhibition featuring an installation of unscented Little Tree air fresheners, poker chips, artificial grass, clay, wood, metal, and paint.